- What time does registration begin on Friday?

 - Where do we park cars for the weekend?

 After you unload your car, please park away from the campsite in the designated parking lots.
 This way we can insure a safe and care-free environment for all.
 Please note that the main camp gate is locked from Friday night through Sunday morning.
 The exterior back road out of camp is always open as an alternative exit.

 Unfortunately, pets are not allowed in camp.
 Please leave your dogs, cats, and all other pets safely at home.

 - Do the cabin doors lock?

 Our cabins do not have locks.
 Enjoy the weekend worry free!
 Leave your valuables at home.
 New Jersey “Y” Camps cannot be held responsible for lost or stolen items.
 If you must bring valuables, we suggest storing them in your locked car.

 - Is there phone service and internet at camp?

 Many cell phones do get service in camp.
 Please turn your phone off or put it on vibrate during organized programs.
-We have limited Wi-Fi available in our big rec building.
+We have limited Wi-Fi available in some area’s of camp.

 - What is the weather typically like at camp?

 Summers in the Poconos are sunny and warm!
 However, the country weather can sometimes be cool, wet, or uncertain.
 We have great activities planned no matter what the skies throw our way.
 Prepare for rain and cool weather and don’t let anything stop you from having an incredible weekend!